hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 are mapped to a probability.
 It is possible to chain multiple probabilistic choices together, but eventually, a direct activation must be reached.
+Thus, a probabilistic choice is of the following form:

 ~~~json
 {